Career NTTF Promotion Overview

 If a unit committee carried out the initial review, that committee’s report should be reviewed and voted on by all eligible faculty within the unit.
 It is not expected that this review will be accompanied by a separate report, but the unit head’s report (discussed below) should include a summary of any meetings of the eligible faculty held to discuss the case.
 As for the unit committee vote, the vote by all eligible faculty must be by signed ballot, and the signed ballots should be confidentially retained, with only the final vote tally revealed in the unit head’s report.

-Typically, tenure-related faculty and NTTF at or above the rank being sought are allowed to vote on NTTF promotion cases.
-These and other details, including who is allowed to review a promotion file and voting rights for faculty on leave, are or will be established by unit shared governance documents.
-These governance documents are currently in the process of review, revision, and approval.
-Those units with approved governance policies will carry out unit-level review in accord with their approved policy; those without final, approved governance policies will follow current unit practice.
+Typically, tenure-related faculty and career NTTF at or above the rank being sought are allowed to vote on career NTTF promotion cases.
+These and other details, including who is allowed to review a promotion file and voting rights for faculty on leave are described in the unit's shared governance documents.

 Unit head review and recommendation